First, start with where you are now.

 Assuming you have access to your blog’s stats, look at your stats for this year.
 Start broadly by looking at the entire year.
 Look for trends.
 How is traffic doing?
 How is search traffic doing?
 Pageviews?
 You want to see if you can find movement up or down and then try to figure out what triggered that movement.

-Creating a Blogging Strategy for 2014
+Creating a Blogging Strategy

 First, you need to decide what you want to accomplish with your blog.
 Here’s some examples: